 - Swing set and play field

-The park features horticultural displays and historical signage.
+The park features horticultural displays and interpretive panels and audio.

 - There is an annual Art in the Park exhibition May through September.